WVUHPC/Modern-Fortran/_episodes/30-OpenACC.md

 With the advent of accelerators, like GPUs, a more general paradigm was needed that preserve the nice features that OpenMP bring to parallel computing.

 An accelerator is, in general, a device that is able to perform certain classes of computations with more performance than the CPU.
-Accelerators such as the GPUs come with a high bandwidth memory that is separated from the main CPU RAM.
+Accelerators such as GPUs come with a high bandwidth memory that is separated from the main CPU RAM.
 Any processing that happens in an accelerator must first transfer the data from the CPU memory into the device memory and at the end of the calculation, move the data back.

 Currently, the best support for OpenACC comes from NVIDIA compilers (nvfortran), followed by GCC compilers (gfortran).
 Intel compilers do not support OpenACC and there is no plan for support it in the near future.

-In this lesson we will follow a similar path as we did for OpenMP.
+In this lesson, we will follow a similar path as we did for OpenMP.
-First we parallelize a loop and later we generalize the operation to more abstract parallel entities, such as tasks.
+First, we parallelize a loop and later we generalize the operation to more abstract parallel entities, such as tasks.
 Most of the complexity added to OpenACC compared to OpenMP comes from the fact that accelerators usually work on their own memory space, meaning that to use them, data must be transferred into the accelerator and final data move it back to CPU memory.
 That is more complex than the way OpenMP works where data is always in CPU memory and threads are able to see that memory space directly and operate with it.